Our Journey Westward

 • sort hearts by characteristics – color, beginning letters, word length

-• use the nutritional information on the package to discuss ingredients & nutrition value
+• use the nutritional information on the package to discuss ingredients & nutritional value

 • create recipes using the hearts as an ingredient